 Our areas of focus

-- Help with school work, projects, assignments
+- Help with school projects and assignments

-- Art therapy and counselling
+- Art therapy and counseling

 - Recreational activities